bianca29092001/LAB2_project_group/README.md

 - Evaluation based on **MCC, ACC, PPV, SEN, F1-score**, along with **ROC** and **Precision–Recall curves**.
 - Both models show **high accuracy (≈0.97–0.98)** and robust performance, with the non-FS model achieving slightly higher precision.
 ---

+## Error Analysis
+Post-validation analysis of both models focused on False Positives (FP) and False Negatives (FN) to identify the main sources of misclassification.
+By comparing feature distributions (Von Heijne scores, peptide length, hydrophobicity, hydrophilicity, and flexibility), the analysis revealed that short or weakly hydrophobic sequences are more frequently misclassified.
+The SVM model recovered several of these cases, showing better recall, while the von Heijne model remained more conservative but highly precise.

+---
 ## Requirements